Bachelor of Veterinary Medicine and Surgery 3 VETMED3022

 Assessment

-Main Assessment In: April/May
+Main Assessment In: December and April/May

 Course Aims

 The BVMS3 course forms the first of 2 years of the Clinical Phase of the BVMS programme.
 The aim of the Clinical Phase is to build on the Foundation Phase to provide a broad training in key elements of veterinary professional practice, with a focus on common and important problems and presentations encountered in veterinary work.
 Realistic scenarios form the basis for integrating clinical and scientific perspectives of veterinary practice.
-In this context the BVMS3 course aims to offer opportunities to develop knowledge in specific subject areas, skills and attitudes required to work in the clinical environment, to begin development of clinical decision making skills and to start to equip students to take a greater responsibility for experiential learning in the subsequent professional phase of the programme.
+In this context the BVMS3 course aims to offer opportunities to develop knowledge in specific subject areas, skills and attitudes required to work in the clinical environment, to develop clinical decision making skills and to equip students to take a greater responsibility for experiential learning in the subsequent professional phase of the programme.

 Intended Learning Outcomes of Course